Connect with others who understand.

 Powered By

 Although alarming, coughing up blood — also known as hemoptysis — is a common symptom of lung cancer.
-This respiratory symptom may be accompanied by wheezing, increased sputum (mucus or phlegm) production, persistent cough, and chest pain that worsens with laughing, coughing, or deep breathing.
+This respiratory symptom may be accompanied by wheezing, increased sputum (mucus or phlegm) production, persistent cough (sometimes called lung cancer cough), and chest pain that worsens with laughing, coughing, or deep breathing.

-Researchers estimate that approximately 20 percent of people with lung cancer experience hemoptysis at some point.
-For between 7 percent and 35 percent of people, it may be the first symptom of lung cancer that they experience.
+Oncology researchers estimate that approximately 20 percent of people with lung cancer experience hemoptysis at some point.
+For some, it may be the first symptom of lung cancer that they experience.
+Symptoms of lung cancer such as coughing up blood usually occur in advanced stages of lung cancer.
+Early-stage lung cancer often does not have obvious symptoms.

-Keep in mind that hemoptysis is not always indicative of lung cancer.
+Keep in mind that hemoptysis is not always a symptom of lung cancer.
+It may be due to another condition, such as an infection or chronic obstructive pulmonary disease (COPD).
 That said, if you start coughing up blood, call 911 or seek emergency medical treatment.
-Getting prompt medical attention is especially important if your coughing is accompanied by severe dizziness, lightheadedness, or shortness of breath or if you cough up more than a few teaspoons’ worth of blood.
+Getting prompt medical attention is especially important if your coughing is accompanied by severe dizziness, lightheadedness, or shortness of breath or if you cough up more than a few teaspoons of blood.

 What Is Hemoptysis?